 - The same holds true of the expansion pack, Apocalypse Weekend, but it's all theoretical since it's impossible to actually beat the game without killing anyone.
 It's more linear and combat-oriented than the original Postal 2, and there are several characters you have to kill to proceed.
 Even the zombies count as kills, and there are at least 2 different missions where you have to destroy a certain number of them to proceed forward.

 - In Deus Ex, only two characters have to be fought in order to complete the game; neither have to be killed and both can be circumvented.
-The first can have an injured NPC open the door they guard, and the second can be knocked unconscious and is also quite willing to blow himself up for you due to poor AI.
+The first can be injured to the point that she'll retreat and open the door she guards, and the second can be knocked unconscious and is also quite willing to blow himself up for you due to poor AI.
 The rest can be stunned or circumvented in various fashions.
 The game encourages pacifism in the first level by having characters react positively to you if you don't slaughter everything in sight, but after that there's no longer any explicit encouragement, and it's strictly a matter of pride (although you will get bitched out for slaughtering civilians).

 - The game acts as if you killed the first character even if you circumvent her, due to the game's intent of railroading you into killing.
 However, given the nature of the game one could always claim that she was killed by someone else for her failure and/or knowing too much after you escaped and were being framed for the killing.